Wales Cultural and Creative Support Scheme (WCCSS)

 - The exposure of the image of Wales to a wide international audience.

-- The development of the skills base necessary to sustain film and television productions in Wales.
+- The development of the skills base necessary to sustain film television or games productions in Wales.

 A difficult audio-visual work will be one that meets the definition of a “difficult film”, defined by the UK authorities as one which would have little if any prospect of commercial success because of its experimental nature or because it represented a high level of creative risk.